denten-books/plain-text/0-intro.md

 Estrangement arrests the process of material concealment.
 The condition of exile allows the displaced to once again transform habituated media into meaningful information.
-In exile, "everything is unusual," Flusser wrote [@flusser_does_2011, 81].
+In exile, "everything is unusual," Flusser wrote [@flusser_freedom_2003, 81].<!--in FM not "Does Writing Have a Future"; PRP-->
 The migrant experiences the world as an ex-perience [*er-fahrung*], or literally a driving out.
 Discovery, he concluded "begins as soon as the blanket is pulled away," where the familiar objects can pass into view again [@flusser_does_2011, 86-7].

 <!-- perhaps more or less on exile, this is why i am bringing it in and how i
 want you think about it -->